Economic Order Quantity: How Can EOQ Help You Minimise Costs & Save Space

 When reordering products, many businesses place orders based on what they need at the exact moment rather than using a reorder quantity formula.
-Instead, they should optimize the way they order and pay for product by using the Economic Order Quantity formula (EOQ).
+Instead, they should optimise the way they order and pay for product by using the Economic Order Quantity formula (EOQ).

 The EOQ formula helps calculate the optimal order quantity to save money on logistics and ecommerce warehousing costs.
 By calculating EOQ, you’re able to make better decisions on how much product to order in a given period of time.